catalyst-cooperative/open-energy-data-for-all/episodes/data-validation.md

 Once we find the problem sub-system, we can continue fractally drilling down until we find the piece of code we need to change.

-We can do this purely with the `assert` statement we worked with already, but we'll introduce some tools that help make this process much smoother:
+We'll introduce some tools that help make this process go smoothly:

 - *test functions* tell you if your system is functioning as expected
 - an *automated test runner* makes it easy to run all your tests at once so you don't have to remember/manually execute all the steps